jeremyf/hydramata-works/documents/high-level-stories.md

 * Define a Work type's suggested predicates
 * Define a Work type's presentation structure
 * Define an abstract Predicate
+* Create a presented fieldset
+  * Should render itself for its context
+* Create a presented property
+  * Should render itself for its context

 ## Nice to Have